Hurricane Florence Impacts Begin To Be Felt As Storm Surges Hit Carolina Coast

-The impact of Hurricane Florence has begun, with the storm beginning its final approach ahead of landfall tonight or tomorrow and the rain and winds have already started in North Carolina reported The Weather Channel.
+The impact of Hurricane Florence has begun, with the storm beginning its final approach ahead of landfall tonight or tomorrow and the rain and winds have already started in North Carolina, reported The Weather Channel.

-With the storm slowing down, Florence is forecast to remain in the Southeast past the weekend bringing high amounts of rainfall and flooding with it.
-The rainfall has already hit the Tar Heel State, with the eye of the storm now visible on the local radar for the Wilmington, NC area.
+With the storm slowing down, Florence is forecast to remain in the southeast past the weekend, bringing high amounts of rainfall and flooding with it.
+The rainfall has already hit the Tar Heel State, with the eye of the storm now visible on the local radar for the Wilmington, NC, area.

-As previously reported by the Inquisitr the storm has lessened to a category 2 storm but is still very dangerous due to the large size of the hurricane.
+As previously reported by the Inquisitr the storm has lessened to a Category 2 storm but is still very dangerous due to the large size of the hurricane.
 Analysts at the National Hurricane Center (NHC) recorded tropical-storm-force winds extending as far as 195 miles from the eye of the storm.

-Winds from the storm have been felt as far away as Jacksonville, FL which has recorded 10mph winds originating from the storm.
-Hatteras is the town that is feeling the worst of the winds with 23mph sustained winds accompanied by 39mph gusts at 9 a.m. on Thursday.
+Winds from the storm have been felt as far away as Jacksonville, FL, which has recorded 10 MPH winds originating from the storm.
+Hatteras is the town that is feeling the worst of the winds with 23 MPH sustained winds accompanied by 39 MPH gusts at 9 a.m. on Thursday.

 Beyond just the force of the winds that are hitting the Carolina coast is the force of the waves that Florence will bring, with the NHC measuring waves at over 83 feet in open water on Wednesday.